5 Tips to Creating an Affordable Farmhouse Kitchen

 You can repurpose an old sign with a new saying for a super-budget-friendly project.

 But you don't have to make your own or visit Round Top to find a great sign for your farmhouse kitchen!
-There are lots of affordable options available here.
+There are lots of affordable options available on Amazon and Etsy.

 3. Every farmhouse kitchen needs a coffee bar